 During our first two weeks here my husband was quite sick.
 I suspect he had the beginning of a cold when we left Canada.
 Being exposed to the dust and dirt from the renovations on our friend’s house just added to the aggravation and left him with wheezing, hot and cold chills, fever, weakness and total loss of appetite.

-At first he had stuff prescribed over the phone but when that didn’t work and I started getting worried, I convinced him to go to one of the cuban clinics.
+At first, he had stuff prescribed over the phone but when that didn’t work and I started getting worried, I convinced him to go to one of the Cuban clinics.
 The doctor immediately put him on some kind of breathing mask, gave him a shot in the butt and told him to come back for the next two days for more shots and the use of the mask and was given a prescription for meds.
 It took another week before he was able to finally eat and feel somewhat back to normal with only the cough hanging on.
+We were wondering if being snowbirds was for us!

-We are really looking forward to checking out Tulum and the beautiful beaches in that area as well as some of the cenotes and one of the Mayan ruins.
-We also hope to spend a week in Cozumel, maybe meet up with a friend who will be coming in off a cruise ship.
-Good times ahead!
+We are looking forward to checking out Tulum and the beautiful beaches in that area as well as some of the cenotes and one of the Mayan ruins.
+We also hope to spend a week in Cozumel, and maybe meet up with a friend who will be coming in off a cruise ship.
+Good times are ahead!
+As snowbirds, we could get used to this.

-Have you ever been to Mexico?
+Are you snowbirds in Mexico?
 What was your favourite experience? or nightmare?